When your dog is diagnosed with a disease that requires diet change, a vet may recommend a prescription dog food brand.

-16 Things You Didn't Know About Prescription Dog Food
+Prescription Dog Food: 16 Things You Didn't Know

 Obviously, prescription veterinary dog foods are only available from veterinarians.

-If a product says it can prevent or treat a disease, research to prove it should be submitted to the Center for Veterinary Medicine (CVM) under the Food and Drug Administration (FDA).
+If a product says, it can prevent or treat a disease, research to prove it should be submitted to the Center for Veterinary Medicine (CVM) under the FDA.

-The bottom line is to be vigilant and read those labels closely, and do the research.
+The bottom line is to be vigilant, read those labels closely, and do research.

-Jennifer has done some extensive research in this article to expose how closely related veterinary clinics and vets are to pet food manufacturers, and how they work together.
+I've written this article before about how closely related veterinary clinics and vets are to pet food manufacturers and how they work together.

 It's important to be aware that your veterinarian may have a vested interest in getting you to buy prescription dog food diets at their clinic.